pvcraven/arcade_book/source/labs/chapter_02_drawing/chapter_02_drawing.rst

 To get full credit:

+* Use the same project and repository that you used for Lab 01.
+Create a new folder called ``Lab 02 - Draw a picture``.
+Don't put the Lab 02 folder in the Lab 01 folder.
 * You must use multiple colors.
 * You must have a coherent picture.
   I am not interested in abstract art with random shapes.